jasondelaat/pymonad/README.txt

 allowing you to use normal functions of multiple arguments with functor types::

+	# 'add' operates on simple types, not functors or applicatives...
 	def add(x, y):
 		return x + y

+	# ... but we're going to use it on those types anyway.
 	# Note that we're still using '*' but now in conjunction with '&'
 	add * Just(7) & Just(8)					# returns Just(15)
 	add * Nothing & Just(8)					# returns Nothing